Glyphack/Glyphack/content/blog/huec/index.md

 ---
-title: "Reverse Engineering Philips Hue light strip to control from PC"
-date: 2026-02-25T22:25:08+01:00
+date: 2026-02-25 22:25:08+01:00
-draft: false
+category:
+  - "Blog"
 tags: []
+title: Reverse Engineering Philips Hue light strip to control from PC
 ---
 I was looking for a way to control my [Philips Hue light strip](https://amzn.to/4r7oN4M) without their terrible app[^1].
 All my searches led to this conclusion: you need to buy a [Hue Bridge](https://amzn.to/4aN5NDR) to control the lamp from a PC.
 But I don't want to have another device just to do what my PC is capable of doing right now.